 Description of a frozen shoulder

-The causes of frozen shoulder are not fully understood.
+The causes are not fully understood.
 There is no clear connection to arm dominance or occupation.
-A few factors may put you more at risk for developing frozen shoulder.
+A few factors may put you more at risk of developing a frozen shoulder.